2026 Mental Health Month Theme …

 Research shows that feeling connected can support mental wellbeing by reducing stress, improving emotional balance, and making it easier to cope with challenges.
 Across our communities, people build connection in ways that feel meaningful and supportive to them, shaped by their identity, values, and circumstances.

 Mental health challenges such as anxiety, depression, or other conditions can make it harder to feel connected to yourself, to others, or to the world around you.
 Connection can also be shaped by a range of other factors.
-These might include everyday pressures like cost-of-living stress, limited time or caring responsibilities; accessibility challenges such as mobility, transport or language barriers; as well as broader systemic issues such as experiences of
+These might include everyday pressures like cost-of-living stress, limited time or caring responsibilities; accessibility challenges such as mobility, transport or language barriers; as well as broader systemic issues such as experiences of discrimination, stigma, or limited access to safe housing or community supports.
+When connection feels hard, starting with small moments that feel possible and supportive for you can help gently build a sense of connection over time, in ways that fit your life and circumstances.

 Some examples of connecting can include